top of page

 • PLAN SMART: Safer, Smoother, Stronger Events: Why Planning your event is important, and also an in depth look at safety, logistics, & best practices for campus and city events.

-• What to Do When an Emergency Happens, with the City of Knoxville: Join the City of Knoxville to learn how they handle safety planning for their special events.
+• From Barricades to Blue Lights: Special Event Coordination that Works: Join the City of Knoxville to learn how they handle safety planning for their special events.

 bottom of page